SAP-archive/btp-extend-workflow-cai-msteams/Part4-ConversationalAI/README.md

 ## Step 2 - Configure the Action to trigger Leave Request

-Let's adjust the forked bot to your needs and connect it to your instance of SAP Cloud Integration which will make the SuccessFactors API call.
+Let's adjust the forked bot to your needs and connect it to your instance of SAP Cloud Integration which will make the SAP SuccessFactors API call.

 ---